 Donate Surplus Citrus

-Don’t let extra citrus go to waste!
+Don’t let the bounty go to waste!

 If you have more citrus than you can use, store, or give to neighbors, various organizations are willing to take your surplus citrus.
 In southern Arizona, we have a few solutions.